 DEBUG logging turned on and use

-proxy.com:8888 as a proxy server, the following command can be used:
+proxy.com:8888 as a proxy a server is a computer program that provides services to oth...
+More, the following command can be used:

 java -Drescale.loglevel=DEBUG -Dhttps.proxyHost=proxy.com -Dhttps.proxyPort=8888 -jar /usr/local/bin/rescale.jar status -p <api-token> -j <job-id>

 -D and the name of the system property.
 In addition, the

 -D switches should also be specified before the -jar option.

 https.proxyPassword system properties can be set.
 The